COVID-19 Palliatives: Inadequate Coverage, Biased Distribution

 With the coronavirus pandemic, the poor are experiencing the impacts of astronomical increases in the price of food as markets are closed, and government restrictions have curtailed the movement of agricultural products between states.

 The federal and state governments have announced palliative measures, including the distribution of cash and food to poor households.
-However, Social Action observed that the palliatives are not reaching the vast majority of the most vulnerable households in places monitored, such as Rivers State.
+However, Alone observed that the palliatives are not reaching the vast majority of the most vulnerable households in places monitored, such as Rivers State.

 The Rivers State Government on April 11 announced its distribution of palliatives which is supposed to be a rescue package to the poorest to expand social protection, assistance, vital support and strengthen resilience in the face of the pandemic.
 The Governor of Rivers State announced the budget of 2 Billion Naira to cushion the effects of the measures to tackle the spread of COVID-19 in the state.The governor inaugurated the committee which is chaired by Ambassador Desmond Akawor, the People’s Democratic Party Chairman in Rivers State.

 Corruption and bureaucratic bottlenecks impede the effective administration of the palliatives.
-Social Action has expressed concerns, noting that a prolonged stay-at-home could mean an invitation to starvation.
-In Port Harcourt, Rivers State, Social Action interviewed a family who falls in the category of the most vulnerable.
+Alone has expressed concerns, noting that a prolonged stay-at-home could mean an invitation to starvation.
+In Port Harcourt, Rivers State, Alone interviewed a family who falls in the category of the most vulnerable.
 The single-mother led family of seven is suffering untold hardship, as the breadwinner is unable to earn daily income during the lockdown.
 According to Charity Life, the oldest child of the family, they depend on the goodwill of people to survive.

 The Rivers State Civil Society/Media Situation Room on COVD-19, during a media briefing,queried why a party chairman should preside over such a sensitive committee, and why civil society was not represented.
 The Situation Room frowned at the practice of sharing government palliatives across party lines.
 The Situation Room also recounted the experiences shared by different communities in which the food palliatives had been shared,which never went well.
 The situation room asked how food could be shared across Obio Akpor and Port Harcourt Local government within 24 hours to all households.